madhur29f/Tribastion_CompileCrew/README.md

 # SecureData – PII Data Sanitization & DPDP Compliance Platform

 SecureData is a **privacy-focused data sanitization platform** that detects and protects sensitive information in datasets before sharing or processing.
-It automatically identifies **Personally Identifiable Information (PII)** and applies **masking, redaction, and tokenization**, with full compliance features for the **Digital Personal Data Protection (DPDP) Act**.
+It automatically identifies **Personally Identifiable Information (PII)** and applies **masking, redaction, and tokenization**, with full compliance features for the **Digital Personal Data Protection (DPDP) Act(VirusTotal Support, SHA-256 Hashing)**.
 It is compliant with the following formats: SQL, JSON, CSV, TXT, PDF, DOCX, PNG, JPG.

 ## Application Screenshots (Installation Instructions are below)
 1) Sanitize CSV